foo123/Unicache/readme.md

 ### Notes

-Part of the code was originally based on code from:  http://www.rooftopsolutions.nl/blog/107
+Part of the (`php`) code was originally based on code from:  http://www.rooftopsolutions.nl/blog/107

 *UNICACHE* is also part of PHP classes http://www.phpclasses.org/package/7530-PHP-Cache-data-in-files-APC-or-Memcached.html